-We are not dependent on any one customer or group of customers, and no individual customer, or together with its affiliates, contributed on an aggregate basis 10% or more to our revenues.
-However, we use a third party to collect, analyze, and advise the company regarding energy market operations and the receipt of revenue from PJM and to a lesser extent, other entities.
-Direct Energy Business Marketing LLC amounted to approximately 72% and 100% of our energy operations segment revenues for the years ended December 31, 2022, and December 31, 2021, respectively.
-Customized Energy Solutions, Ltd , accounted for 28% of our energy operations segment revenues for the year ended December 31, 2022.
-Over the course of 2022, we transitioned entirely to CES, and expect that they will represent approximately 100% of our energy segment revenue in 2023.
+We are not dependent on any one customer or group of customers.
+However, we use a third party to collect, analyze, and advise the Company regarding energy market operations and the receipt of revenue from PJM and to a lesser extent, other entities.
+CES accounted for approximately 97% of our energy operations segment revenues for the year ended December 31, 2023.
+Additionally, during 2023 and 2022, we utilized one and three mining pools, respectively, that accounted for 100% of our cryptocurrency mining revenues for the years then ended.
+Approximately 11% of the Company's total revenue for the year ended December 31, 2023, was derived from services provided to one customer.